Belt Line Road Church of Christ

 Harold Fite was the first minister, followed by Dick Powell, Webb Fry, Flavil Yeakly, Jr., Russell Bankes, Wess Whitt, Jim Williams, Fayne Bass, J.L.
-Johnson, David Tappe, Kyle Kiser and Dan Flournoy.
+Johnson, David Tappe, Kyle Kiser, Dan Flournoy and Don Hatch.
 These ministers were assisted by a number of Christian brethren who served as counselors, youth ministers, and educational directors.
-Don Hatch is currently our minister.
+Randy Reagan is currently our minister.

 Belt Line Road has assisted eight young men at the Preston Road School of Preaching: Bernard McGrath, Danny Lightfoot, Hack Coop, Robert Dodson, Mark Milburn, Bill Taplin, Mark Petterson, and Paul Martin.
 Robert Dodson and Danny Lightfoot were from this congregation.
 Most of these men are now preaching.
-From the Brown Trail School of Preaching, we have assisted Jerry Monholland, Willie Gley, Roddy Covington, Jimmy Young, John Lewis, Bill Burk, Joe Carrizales, Jody Durham, Stuart Tullis, James Haynes, Frank Botello, Wilfredo Alvarenga, Larry Evans, Josh Turner, Aaron Balderas, Douglas Alvarenga, Daniel Page, Matthew Bailey, Terry Laurence & Roy Conner.
-At this time, we support Mike Batot at the Southwest School of Bible Studies in Austin Tx.
+From the Brown Trail School of Preaching, we have assisted Jerry Monholland, Willie Gley, Roddy Covington, Jimmy Young, John Lewis, Bill Burk, Joe Carrizales, Jody Durham, Stuart Tullis, James Haynes, Frank Botello, Wilfredo Alvarenga, Larry Evans, Josh Turner, Aaron Balderas, Douglas Alvarenga, Daniel Page, Matthew Bailey, Terry Laurence & Roy Conner, Mike Batot.
+At this time, we support Garrett English at the Southwest School of Bible Studies in Austin Tx.
 We also support Joseph Harris, Nathan Boyd and William Garcia at Brown Trail School of Preaching.

 Brother Leamon Crouch and Fred Hann served as the first elders of this congregation.
 Belt Line now has a dedicated group of experienced elders and deacons assisting in specific areas of work here.